Take a look at the most frequently asked questions about general applications and the application process.

 2. What does the application process look like?

 After submitting your application via our online portal, our recruitment team will review your documents manually.
 If your profile matches the position requirements, you may be invited to participate in one or more interviews, which are usually conducted online.
 Depending on the position, the process may also include assessments or case studies to better understand your skills and working style.
-After the interviews, we’ll provide feedback and inform you about further steps.
+After the interviews/assessments, we’ll provide feedback and inform you about further steps.

 4. Can I apply if I’m studying abroad or on an exchange program?